lifecompartmentalized/lifecompartmentalized.github.io/drafts/comments.md

 # Stages of recovery

+I now see how much insight comes with time and reflection, so I'm sure I'll look back at this post in the future and realize how little I understand now.

+that, as early as age 4, that I'd tell her that I felt like a doll, and that I didn't feel real

 It seems that no matter which stage of my recovery journey I'm in, I feel like I have more insight than I likely actually have.
 It's only upon looking back at my journey do I realize how little I knew before, and how much more I know now.
 I'm sure I'll look back at this post in the future and see how little insight I truly have now, and that's okay.